nikosgavalas/ansible-flink/README.md

 ### System Services

 Flink runs as a service with `systemd`, and by default it is `enabled` on system startup.
-Edit the corresponding variables to avoid such behavior.
+Edit the corresponding variables if you don't want such behavior.